hipe/tmx/lib/skylab/git-viz/doc/issues/033-callback-tree-patterns.md

 ## statement of scope and purpose of this document

-there is a variety of callback patterns (at least five) that we want our "callback tree" to support. the document hopes to survey them one by one and with each pattern: explain its behavior, present potential applications for it (when interesting), and finally to highlight the differences among the
+there is a variety of callback patterns (at least four) that we want our "callback tree" to support. the document hopes to survey them one by one and with each pattern: explain its behavior, present potential applications for it (when interesting), and finally to highlight the differences among the